U.S. derivatives regulator to move on from Dodd-Frank under Trump

 This week, he forced the commission to delay limits on the positions that traders can hold on physical commodity futures and swaps.
 Redrawn position limit rules are likely to reappear in 2017, as are the following other agenda items.

-Giancarlo has often argued the United States should not move too far ahead of other countries in tightening regulations governing the swaps market, which the U.S. dominates.
+Giancarlo has often argued the United States should not move too far ahead of other countries in tightening regulations governing the swaps market, which the United States dominates.
 That could put U.S. firms at a disadvantage and drive up trading costs, he says.

 In August he warned the CFTC could create a liquidity crunch by sticking to its September deadline for implementing a new swaps margin rule, given European regulators had delayed start dates for their similar rules.
-Indeed, in September Asian swaps markets foundered and trades fell through as the U.S. rules came on-line.
+Indeed, in September Asian swaps markets foundered and trades fell through as the U.S. rules came online.
 The CFTC then gave swap dealers an extra month to comply.

 "Championing American markets means no longer asking U.S. market participants to go it alone and take it on the chin in implementation of global regulatory reform," Giancarlo later told the conservative American Enterprise Institute.
 "Rather, it means standing up for America's capital and risk transfer markets and treating them as the vital national interests that they are."